-Dots and lines (floaters) or flashes of light in the eyes are common.
+Dots and lines (floaters) or flashes of light in your vision are common.
 They're not usually serious.

 Floaters and flashes are usually harmless

 If you sometimes see:

 - floaters – such as small dark dots, squiggly lines, rings or cobwebs